A Series of 4pp. Gospel Tracts by W.K. for distribution after preaching.

 God in the gospel meets you in your need and guilt and danger.
 He asks nothing, He gives all things; and they are now ready.
 He provides a great supper; He invites freely.
 Oh, begin not once more to excuse yourself.
 Too long have you turned aside.
 Why should you die in your sins, lost for ever?
 The Son of man expressly came to save the lost.
 But it is through faith.

 Those who first had the invitation valued what was before them, forgot God's judgment for eternity.
 The Lord recorded their folly that you might fear God — the beginning of wisdom — that you might hear and live.
 He would give you another life, which is only in Himself, life eternal; and this life in Him loves the will of God, as it refuses the baits and bribes of the enemy.
 It begins with faith-obedience, and is sanctified by the Spirit to obedience and sprinkling of the blood of Jesus Christ.
 Thus one becomes a child of obedience instead of fashioning oneself according to the former lusts in one's ignorance.
-The ball of God is paramount.
+The call of God is paramount.
 He calls one to receive His grace in Christ.
 This is His commandment that we believe the name of His Son Jesus Christ.
 The first of rights is that God should have His rights; and He commands us to believe on the Lord Jesus.

 See the activity of God's love.
 He is not content with gathering in the poor and maimed and blind and lame from the streets and lanes of the city.
 He will have His bondman go out into the highways and hedges, and compel them in importunate earnestness to come in.
 He insists that His house be filled.
 What a God is ours!
 A just God and a Saviour.
 He is assuredly.
 Why then trifle, when all blessing is proffered in Christ, when all is and must be ruin where He is refused?
 For does He not say to you, that none of those that were bidden shall taste of His supper?
 Are you not bidden?
 Come, then; for He welcomes in the name of His Son.
 Come without delay — dangerous everywhere, most of all in presence of your sin and of God's everlasting judgment.
 Now it is all grace, grace reigning through righteousness unto life eternal by Jesus Christ our Lord.
 Practical love follows, and practical obedience.
 It is the first step that weighs.
 That it might be open to you, it cost the Saviour all in unfathomable humiliation and the sacrifice of Himself for you and your sins.
-Oh, put. off no more, but believe and be blessed in and with Him!
+Oh, put off no more, but believe and be blessed in and with Him!

 In vain men talk of a larger hope.
 There is no Saviour but Christ, nor any way to the Father but Himself by faith.
 For not to believe is to give very deep insult to God and to His Son.
 There is another evil yet worse; the abuse of His grace, the attaching of indulged lusts and passions, of unjudged pollution of flesh and spirit, to that worthy Name.
 Should such men taste of His supper?